dennybritz/bella/README.md

 ### Example Usage

-Let's assume you've collected a dataset of raw Tweets that you want to label as positive, negative, or neutral.
-In addition, you may want to flag ads and retweets so that you can remove them from the data later on.
+Let's assume you've collected a dataset of raw Tweets and you want to label them as positive, negative, or neutral.
+In addition, you may want to flag certain tweets as  *ads* and *retweets* so that you can remove them from your data later on.
 In CSV format, a row of your data may look like this:

 ```
 id,author,time,text
 1337,@dennybritz,1446545410172,"You must check out bella!!1"
 ```

-To configure the bella project we need to specify the following:
+To configure a bella project we need to specify the following:

 - A unique name for the project
 - How bella should display an item in the GUI (as a `Post`)
 - Labels we want to support (positive, negative, neutral)
 - Tags we want to support (ad, retweet)

 Note that this configuration is dynamic.
-You can change at any time, to add additional tags for example.

-The configuration can be specified using a `.bellacfg` file in YAML format as follows:
+You could change it any time and add additional tags for example.
+The configuration is specified in a `.bellacfg` file in YAML format as follows:

 ```yaml
 ---